OverCat2000/notes/Data Structure/Queue.md

 ## enqueue

-only rear is changed
+only rear is changed.
-rear is at last added element
+rear is at last added element. if not full.
-if not full
-	rear is increased and new element added when rear goes to end (when full) rear is set to 0
+	rear is increased and new element added. when rear goes to end (when full). rear is set to 0 .
-	at start if front = -1
+	at start if front = -1.
-		then changed to 0
+		then changed to 0.

 ## dequeue